-- 1) Foundation of a relationship between the child welfare system and the state's 2-1-1 system, to expand access to information and services - Subgroups of the RI Foster Family Advisory Council (RIFFAC) to advise on the systemic and more specific needs of foster parents caring for young children

-- 3) Update of the Foster Care Regulations and associated Guidance Document as a resource for families. - 4) Continued efforts to educate families who intend to adopt on the process for permanency related to children under five.; and - 5) Implement "ice breakers" model to strengthen relationships between biological families and foster families, particularly to support the reunification pathway for younger children.

-In addition, the Quality Contact Guide that was implemented in In March 2021 throughout the Family Service Unit.
-The FSU Casework Supervisors will utilize the guide to drive discussions during supervision with their workers when reviewing cases.
-In turn, the Social Caseworkers are to use the Quality Contact Guide to aid in determining the trajectory of the case.
-Workforce Development will also be introducing the Quality Contact Guide with the new class of Social Caseworkers that are scheduled to start in July of 2021.
+- Foundation of a relationship between the child welfare system and the state's 2-1-1 system, to expand access to information and services - Subgroups of the RI Foster Family Advisory Council (RIFFAC) to advise on the systemic and more specific needs of foster parents caring for young children - Update of the Foster Care Regulations and associated Guidance Document as a resource for families. - Continued efforts to educate families who intend to adopt on the process for permanency related to children under five.; and - Implement "ice breakers" model to strengthen relationships between biological families and foster families, particularly to support the reunification pathway for younger children. - In addition, the Quality Contact Guide that was implemented in In March 2021 throughout the Family Service Unit.
+The FSU Casework Supervisors utilize the guide to drive discussions during supervision with their workers when reviewing cases.
+In turn, the Social Caseworkers use the Quality Contact Guide to aid in determining the trajectory of the case.
+Workforce Development supports this effort by providing a Quality Contact Casework Activities Sheet during onboarding/orientation and reviews with new staff.